artyom-n/artyom-n/README.md

 ```
 console.log("Welcome!"👋)
 ```
-Interested in front-end, full-stack, mobile application development, etc. Always ready to develop and gain new knowledge<br><br>
+Interested in front-end, full-stack, mobile application development, etc. Always ready to develop and gain new knowledge.<br><br>
 ✨ How to reach me: [LinkedIn](https://www.linkedin.com/in/artyom-nagornyih/)<br><br>
 Projects are available below ⤵️